SiddharthaAgrawal2003/Siddhartha-Agrawal/README.md

 ---

-###  Problem-3: Conditional Odd Number Series
+### 📘 Problem-3: Conditional Odd Number Series Using Recursion
-This program generates odd numbers based on whether the input value is even or odd.
+This program generates a series of odd numbers based on a mathematical calculation of required terms.

 **Features:**
-- If the input is even, odd numbers are generated up to `a − 1`
-- If the input is odd, odd numbers are generated up to `a`
+- Accepts a single integer `a` as input
+- Calculates the number of odd terms using the formula: terms = (a + 1) / 2
-- Uses recursion to generate the series
+- Uses recursion to generate and print the odd number series
+- No loops are used in the program
-- Ensures correct output formatting
+- Ensures proper formatting of output

 **Concepts Used:**
-- Conditional logic
 - Recursion
 - Mathematical reasoning
+- Integer arithmetic
-- Input validation
+- Scanner-based input

 ---